High-pressure week

 What Is Really At Stake

-The EU economy debate is about who absorbs the cost of adjustment: households, states, workers, firms, creditors, or future generations.
-Growth numbers alone hide the social distribution of pain.
+The EU economy debate is about who absorbs the cost of adjustment and who captures the next wave of value: households, states, workers, firms, creditors, technology platforms, startups, or future generations.
+Growth numbers alone hide the social distribution of pain and opportunity.
+This week, the first audit point is competitiveness, finance, and technology claims specify which sector, wage group, startup class, or region is actually being protected.

 Behind The Scene

-Central banks, finance ministries, industrial lobbies, unions, and Brussels institutions are all trying to define the same reality differently.
-One side says discipline; another says investment; another says survival.
+Central banks, finance ministries, regulators, industrial lobbies, technology firms, unions, and Brussels institutions are all trying to define the same reality differently.
+One side says discipline; another says investment; another says innovation; another says survival.
+The recurring blind spot here is whether competitiveness, finance, and technology claims specify which sector, wage group, startup class, or region is actually being protected.

 How Society Is Reacting